 - Install the condensation drain line to the dehumidifier and run it to a desired external drain.
 Observe the system well too, as you might need an anti-siphon connection to make it work

-- Attach a duct hose to the dehumidifier’s exhaust line, through which it would draw air from the duct system.
+- Attach a duct hose to the dehumidifier’s exhaust line to draw air from the duct system.
 This hose should also be attached to the return air duct on the furnace.

-- Finally, the dehumidifier‘s return air duct should be attached to the return air duct on the furnace, which is mostly located near the grill.
+- Finally, the dehumidifier’s return air duct should be attached to the return air duct on the furnace, mostly located near the grill.

 Also Read: Best Portable Whole House Humidifier